OpenCodeList Specification¶

 Represents a JSON object.
 The following additional schema properties are available:

-format, defining the retrieval location of the JSON schema for this column, or a JSON object containing an embedded JSON schema.
+schema: Either a JSON string in theuriformat, defining the retrieval location of the JSON schema for this column, or a JSON object containing an embedded JSON schema.

 enumMember Object¶

-object defines a value in an enumeration:
+The enumMember object defines a value in an enumeration:

 A JSON string with the enumeration value.
 This property is REQUIRED.